-Newfound Gap Road goes from Gatlinburg in the North to Cherokee in the south.
-It slices Great Smoky Mountains in two and presents a cocktail of sweeping overlooks.
+Newfound Gap Road goes from Gatlinburg in the north to Cherokee in the south.
+It slices Great Smoky Mountains in two, presenting a cocktail of sweeping overlooks.

-The vista at Newfound Gap, which marks out the lowest pass through the Smokies, is a favorite Smokies spot along the way.
-Less than a mile (1.6 km) away the Ben Morton Overlook is another crowd pleaser.
+Make sure to stop for the vista at Newfound Gap, marking out the lowest pass through the Smokies.
+Less than a mile (1.6 km) away, the Ben Morton Overlook is another crowd pleaser.

-This pattern repeats itself in every area of the Smokies.
-Welcome to road trip heaven.
+This pattern of scenic viewpoints repeats itself in every area of the Smokies — welcome to road trip heaven.

 6. Tour Elkmont Historic District

-Nowadays Elkmont Historic District, listed on the National Register of Historic Places, is the spot within Great Smoky Mountains National Park that encompasses the remains of the once prospering town.
+Nowadays, Elkmont Historic District — listed on the National Register of Historic Places — encompasses the remains of the once prospering town.

-In the walkable district you find several restored cabins.
-Its biggest structure is the Appalachian Clubhouse, which appears just like it did when it first was raised 1930s.
+In the walkable district, you find several restored cabins.
+Its biggest structure is the Appalachian Clubhouse, appearing just like it did when it first was raised 1930s.

-For more memories of the past continue your exploration on Jakes Creek Trail and Little River Trail.
-There chimneys and stone walls reveal that Elkmont used to be something very different than it is today.
+For more traces of the past, continue your exploration on Jakes Creek Trail and Little River Trail.
+Here, chimneys and stone walls reveal that Elkmont used to be something very different than it is today.